 When you go out on school placement, only some of your targets will be relevant.
-Therefore you will be expected to identify and track targets using the SUG3000 Trainee Target Setting Handbook.
+Therefore you will be expected to identify and track targets.
 You will use File 1, previous report forms and other feedback to set these targets.